 Chair, Council for Teacher Education: Dean, College of Education

 Effective Fall 2002, the Council for Teacher Education implemented the Teacher Education Performance-Based Assessment System (PBA).
 This system meets accreditation standards, as stipulated by the Illinois State Educator Preparation and Licensure Board (ISEPLB) and Council for the Accreditation of Educator Preparation (CAEP).

-The Performance Based Assessment system (PBA) establishes critical points at which candidates for teacher licensure will be assessed through three gateways:
+The Performance Based Assessment system (PBA) establishes critical points at which candidates for teacher licensure will be assessed through two gateways:

-- Major and cumulative GPA of 2.5 or higher
+- Cumulative GPA of 2.5 or higher (determined by major)

 - Communication 110 with a grade of C or better

-- English 101 with a grade of C or better
+- ENG 101 with a grade of C or better

 - Safety Education Assessment